FreeOpcUa/opcua-asyncio/docs/usage/get-started/minimal-client.rst

 The method interface is similar to the interface of variables.
 In the example the special node :code:`client.nodes.objects`, which is in fact just a shortcut to the :code:`0:Objects` node, is used to call the `2:ServerMethod` on it.
-The :meth:`~asyncua.common.node.Node.call_method` must be called on the parent node of the actuall method node.
+The :meth:`~asyncua.common.node.Node.call_method` must be called on the parent node of the actual method node.